StinaAxelsson/project2/README.md

    * The title of the game is placed centred on the website and is in the same size on every page.
    * The navigation is a small box in the left corner with the hamburger icon and appear when you are on antoher page then the start/index page.
    * On the start page, the user navigate forward with the two buttons with two choises, to read the instructions or just start the game.
+   * sidebar opens when the user press the hamburger icon, and contains a menu with all of the pages.

   * <b>Menu container</b>
     * This feature is the container that holds the buttons on the start page and the information from the "how to play" page and the "Start Game" page.
   * <b>Buttons</b>
     * All of the buttons have the same colour theme and fonts.
 The startpage have two big buttons that will get the user to the game istructions or to choose a player.
     * On both "how to play" and "Start Game" pages there is a "back" button.
+  * <b>Instructions</b>
+    * This page is a short text with information of how to get startet with the game and how it works.
   * <b>Choose Spaceship</b>
     * On the "Star game" page, you will first choose witch spaceship you want to play as in the game later on.
 There is three images of different spaceships.
 I have chose spaceships that people tend to know about.
 As the "Millennuim-Falcon" from Star Wars and also the "USS-Discovery", and the third one called Rebellian Ship.
 So the user can choose it favorit ship.
     * The images is buttons, so when a user is clicking on one of them, it takes them to the game and it will start automatically.
+  * <b>Game board box</b>
+    * This page contain the game and here is where the user interact with the site.
+The game starts automatically and the user control the spaceship with the keyboard arrow left or right on a desktop/PC, and move it on the screen on a touch device.
+    * Score is increase when the spaceship hit a moneybag.
+    * Game over if the spaceship hit a comet that is falling down from top of the gameboard box.
+    * A "play again" button is shown in the gameover box when the game is over, to restart.
+  * <b>Footer and Social media links</b>
+    * In the footer, there is a small paragraph with a sign of who has developed the game and site.
+    * Underneath the paragraph, there is icons with links that opens up in a new tablet and take the user to the developeres social media.

 ## Features Left to Implement